-1 Official descriptions and requirements of the major, minors, and 3/2 binary engineering program are in the Dickinson College Academic Bulletin.
+&lt;sup>1 Note: the official description and requirements of the major, minors, 3:2 engineering program, and Physics-Engineering Track are in the Dickinson College Academic Bulletin.
 Please refer to these when planning your path to graduation.

 1. 131 (or 141) Introductory Physics I

 2. 132 (or 142) Introductory Physics II

 3. 211 Vibrations, Waves, and Optics

 4. 212 Introduction to Relativistic and Quantum Physics

-5. 282^{-2} Introduction to Theoretical Physics
+5. 282 Introduction to Theoretical Physics